The World-Building Secret Behind Believable AI Influencers

 - What they do — Morning routines, work setups, hobbies, weekend activities

-Detail Signals Authenticity
+Detail Signals Continuity

 How to Build a World for Your AI Persona